rivas-lab/covid19/UKB_covid19_GWAS/README.md

 ### Other phenotypes in Global Biobank Engine

-In Global Biobank Engine, we host summary statistcs for > 2000 phenotypes.
+In [Global Biobank Engine](https://gbe.stanford.edu/)(McInnes, G. et al. 2019), we host summary statistcs for > 2000 phenotypes.
 We performed the phenome-wide genetic correlation scan.

 ## PRS PheWAS analysis